ZaraOimak/weducate-deploy/security.md

     driver: bridge
 ```

-### 4. Build and Run Docker Compose
+### Running the Setup

-Build and run the Docker Compose services:
+Build and run your Docker Compose services:

 ```sh
 docker-compose up --build -d
 ```

-### 5. Access Your Application
+This setup will:

-Open a web browser and navigate to:
+1. Install Certbot and configure Nginx.
-- `https://185.189.167.175` to access your frontend application over HTTPS.
+2. Obtain SSL certificates when the Nginx container starts.
-- `https://185.189.167.175:8443` to access your backend API over HTTPS.
+3. Apply the certificates and reload Nginx to serve your frontend and backend over HTTPS.